Code-Institute-Submissions/Yes-I-Do-Wedding-Agency/README.md

 The services page contains images and all the details about the agency's services and a call to action button.
 An image carousel with the agency's recent works but on mobile and tablet devices the carousel is taken out.
-Finally there is a call to action button which takes the user to the contact page.
+Finally, there is a call to action button which takes the user to the Say Hello ("contact") page.

 Kind Words

 The kind words page contains testimonials and images from previous clients.
-At the bottom there is a call to action button which takes the user to the contact page.
+At the bottom, there is a call to action button which takes the user to the Say Hello ("contact") page.

 Gallery

 The gallery page contains images from the agency's previous works.
-In small devices the layout is in 1 column, in medium devices the layout is in 2 columns and from large devices the layout is in 4 columns.
-At the bottom of the gallery page is a call to action button which takes the user to the contact page.
+In small devices, the layout is in 1 column, in medium devices the layout is in 2 columns, and from large devices, the layout is in 4 columns.
+At the bottom of the gallery page is a call to action button which takes the user to the Say Hello ("contact") page.

 Say Hello

-The contact page has a hero image on the top, a contact form with a required name, email address fields and also provides a required field to inform the agency about the event.
+The contact page has a hero image on the top, a contact form with a required name, email address fields, and also provides a required field to inform the agency about the event.
 The agency contact information such as phone number, address, email-address is also provided.
 The bottom of the form contains a Send Message Button.

 ### Existing Features

 * Every page has **Header Logo** - Clicking the logo returns users to the home page.
-* Every page has **Top Bar** - Social Icons on top left allow users to access the social platforms and the phone number on the top right allows users to call the agency directly.
+* Every page has **Top Bar** - Social Icons on the top left allow users to access the social platforms and the phone number on the top right allows users to call the agency directly.
 * On the bottom of all pages - Exists a mini image gallery and Follow us link which takes the user to Instagram.
 * Every page has a **Footer** - On mobile and tablet devices the footer is minimalized for the navigation links and the agency's information.
-On large devices an extended navigation bar exists that contains more information about the agency and their services.
+On large devices, an extended navigation bar exists that contains more information about the agency and its services.
 * Every page has **Footer Copyright Info** - Business copyright.
 * Every page has a **Call to Action Button** -  Allows users to contact the agency.

 ### Features Left to Implement

 * Option to choose the language of the website.
-As the Agency plans weddings in Spain and the Dominican Republic it might be handy to Spanish visitors to read the website in their own language.
+As the Agency plans weddings in Spain and the Dominican Republic it might be handy for Spanish visitors to read the website in their own language.
 * Add CAPTCHA to contact form - Protect Agency from spam. - Javascript Needed
-* Send Message button on the contact page - Change the button text from Send Message to Sending and then when complete change to Sent Message. - Javascript Needed
+* Send Message button on the contact page - Change the button text from Send Message to Sending and then when complete - change to Sent Message. - Javascript Needed
-* Agency's Blog - Clients can read about new wedding and event trends, tips to a perfect place for getting married, about photographers, florists and more.
+* Agency's Blog - Clients can read about new wedding and event trends, tips to a perfect place for getting married, photographers, florists, and more.

 ## Technologies Used